 A midlife, menopausal woman who continues to go through changes and is lucky enough to have the Goddesses to help her through them.

 About the Photographs

 Unless otherwise credited, all the photographs featured with the posts were taken by Lynette-Venus.
 While some are literal, most simply represent sensings or feelings triggered by her musings on menopause and midlife.

 And The “Goddesses”

-We are a group of extraordinary, ordinary women who’ve been gathering together for the past 3+ years to map a course through menopause and midlife TOGETHER.
-We range in age from 42 to 59.
+We are a group of extraordinary, ordinary women who gathered together for 13 years to map a course through menopause and midlife TOGETHER.
+We ranged in age at our first meeting from 42 to 59.
 We are married, single, divorced.
 We are of diverse geographical locations, occupations, spiritual bents, and political leanings.
 What we have in common are the overwhelming transitions of this time of life and our commitments to commiserate, communicate, and create a healthy, (hopefully cooler), meaningful, and authentic guide for our respective journeys.
 The synergy of our shared experience is showing us a new path to survival and growth amidst the Changes.
 We act as one anothers’ healers, sisters, mothers, counselors, health resources, questioners, guides, and visionaries.
 And comediennes!
 We laugh at our experiences – some changes are so absurd, we just can’t help it.

 Our focus isn’t limited to the Changes, however.
 We are also helping each goddess discover who she is becoming and how she might deliciously live the second half of her life.
 We midwife one another into birthing a vision that each wishes to live – we figure, hey – If Not Now, When?